Fooling the voice recognition on Amazon Echo and Google Home

 What is voice recognition?

-You can train both Google Assistant and Amazon Alexa to recognize your specific voice in their respective apps.
+You can train both the Google Assistant and Alexa to recognize your specific voice in their respective apps.
 Once you've trained them, both services will customize their responses to your particular voice.
 Ask Google "what's on my calendar today," and you'll get responses from your own personal calendar.
 Ask Alexa for a briefing, and she'll play your customized news feed.
 It's a handy feature that I quite like.
-If you have a voice controlled smart speaker like Google Home or Amazon Echo, you can even train them to recognize multiple voices, so each family member can access their own info.
+If you have a voice controlled smart speaker such as the Google Home or Amazon Echo, you can even train them to recognize multiple voices, so each family member can access their own information.

 Can you trick your digital assistant?

-When Google first announced this feature this Spring, we found it could easily get confused by similar sounding voices.
+When Google first announced this feature this Spring, we found it was easily confused by similar sounding voices.
 Now that both Google and Amazon offer the feature, we wanted to see if we could intentionally trick both digital assistants.
 Turns out, we can.

 Chris successfully imitated three male colleagues here in our Louisville office.
 Two of the women in our office, Megan and Molly, were able to imitate each other without even trying to do an impersonation.
 Check out the video above to watch these impersonations in action.